 Depot Put Cromstrijen is a former sand extraction pit and is located on the north bank of the Hollandsch Diep, south of Numansdorp.
 The depot is located below the water level and is used to deposit moderately polluted sludge with a low sand percentage.
 The depot has a surface area of 158 ha and it can accommodate 10 million m3 of dredged material.

 The digital project office

 Exploitation of the Hollandsch Diep dredging depot and optionally Put Cromstrijen.
-Both depots will be operated in the period from July 9, 2014 to July 8, 2021 by the contractor: consortium Baggerbedrijf De Boer B.V. and Bagger- en Aannemingsmaatschappij Van der Kamp B.V.
+Both depots will be operated by the contractor: consortium Baggerbedrijf De Boer B.V. and Bagger- en Aannemingsmaatschappij Van der Kamp B.V.

 For access to the digital office (registration of dredged material and / or questions / comments) you must register here.

 Have you already registered?
 Then you can log in via this link.
 You will then enter the digital office.
 Forgotten your login details?
 Set a new password.